 Several methods are suitable for laboratory-scale, small-volume LNP production.
-Two of these methods are described briefly below, and they may be adapted for use with a range of basic-to-specialized equipment.
+These are described briefly below, and they may be adapted for use with a range of specialized-to-basic equipment.
 The procedures are performed at room temperature unless otherwise indicated.